 This guide to choosing teaching platforms is based on pricing, reliability, features, marketing tools, profit potential, technical support, sales, and more.

-Please note, I may receive affiliate compensation for the links below.
+Please note, I may receive affiliate compensation for the links in this article.
 However, they are merely the best tools I have used that are most effective for launching and running an online course.

 What Are Online Course Platforms?